 This is not the first time that I’ve heard this guidance.
-In the past when I investigated this, I discovered that a number of the HTTP caches provide configuration options that allow you to avoid caching resources with query string parameters from particular domains.
-I recall reading about reasons like corporate proxy caches getting filled up with tiles from google maps, pushing out all the content that gets high hit rates with stuff that has very low hit rates.
+In the past when I investigated this, I discovered that a number of the HTTP caches provide configuration options that allow you avoid caching resource with query string parameters from particular domains.
+I recall reading about reasons like corporate proxy caches getting filled up with tiles from google maps, pushing out all the content that get high hit rates with stuff that have very low hit rates.

 As far as I understood, it was a configuration option that someone explicitly had to set to filter out certain sites.
 This didn’t seem like sufficient justification for the pervasiveness of the belief that query strings break caching.
 So I decided to go hunting again.

 That was in August 2008.
-Earlier that year, in May 2008, Squid released version 2.7 which changed their default behavior to no longer refuse to cache URLs that contained a query string.
-The Squid documentation explains the changes and claims that one of the reasons for the change was because sites like YouTube were intentionally putting stuff in the query string to prevent caches from reducing traffic to their site.
-I guess someone had investors they needed to impress.
+Earlier that year, in May 2008, Squid released version 2.7 which changed their default behaviour to no longer refuse to cache URLs that contained a query string.
+The Squid documentation explains the changes, and claims that one of the reasons for the change was because sites like YouTube were intentionally putting stuff in the query string to prevent caches from reducing traffic to their site.
+I guess someone had investors they needed to impress

 Since RFC 3986 was released in 2005 the role of the query string has been well defined: